Welfare and Spending Effects

 We model the arrival of a recession, and the government policy response to it, as an unpredictable event—an MIT shock.
 We have four types of shocks: one representing a recession and one for each of the three different policy responses we consider.
 The policy responses are usually modeled as in addition to the recession, but we also consider a counterfactual in which the policy response occurs without a recession in order to understand the welfare effects of the policy.

-Stimulus check.
-In this policy response, the government sends money to every consumer that directly increases the individual’s market resources.
+1. Stimulus check.
+In this policy response, the government sends money to every consumer that directly increases the household’s market resources.
 The checks are means-tested depending on permanent income.
-A check for $1,200 is sent to every consumer with permanent income less than $100,000, and this amount is then linearly reduced to zero for consumers with a permanent income greater than $150,000.
+A check for $1,200 is sent to every household with permanent income less than $100,000, and this amount is then linearly reduced to zero for households with a permanent income greater than $150,000.
 Similar policies were implemented in the U.S. in 2001, 2008, and during the pandemic.

-Payroll tax cut.
-In this policy response, employee-side payroll taxes are reduced for a period of eight quarters.7 During this period, which continues irrespective of whether the recession continues or ends, employed consumers’ income is increased by 2 percent.
-The income of unemployed consumers is unchanged by this policy.
-Consumers also believe there is a 50-50 chance that the tax cut will be extended by another two years if the recession has not ended when the first tax cut expires.8 A payroll tax cut was introduced in the U.S. in 2010.
+3. Payroll tax cut.
+In this policy response, employee-side payroll taxes are reduced for a period of eight quarters.8 During this period, which continues irrespective of whether the recession continues or ends, employed consumers’ income is increased by 2 percent.
+The income of the unemployed is unchanged by this policy.
+Households also believe there is a 50-50 chance that the tax cut will be extended by another two years if the recession has not ended when the first tax cut expires.9 The payroll tax cut introduced in the U.S. in 2010 was itself an extension of previously implemented cuts and had a two-year horizon.

 Financing the policies.
 Some work in the HA macro literature has shown that if taxes are raised immediately to offset any fiscal stimulus, results can be very different than they would be if, as occurs in reality, recessionary policies are debt financed.
-Typical fiscal rules assume that any increase in debt gets financed over a long interval.
-Since much of our analysis effectively normalizes our policies’ size so that the total cost of each policy (and therefore the associated debt) is the same, almost all of the effects of any particular fiscal rule should be very similar for each of our policies so long as the great majority of the debt is repaid after the short recessionary period that is our main focus.
+However, typical fiscal rules assume that any increase in debt gets financed over a long interval.
+Accordingly, almost all of the effects of any particular fiscal rule will be similar for each of our policies so long as the great majority of the debt is repaid after the short recessionary period that is our main focus.

-To keep our analysis as simple as possible, we assume that our policies are debt financed and that none of the policy-induced government debt is repaid during that short period.
-Any of a variety of fiscal rules could be imposed for the period following our short period of interest, but we did not want to choose any particular fiscal rule in order to avoid making a choice that should have little consequence for our key question.
-Advocates of alternative fiscal rules likely already have intuitions about how such rules’ economic consequences differ, but under our approach, those consequences should be nearly the same for all three policies we consider.
-Alternative choices of fiscal rules should therefore not affect the ranking of policies that is our principal concern.
+To keep our analysis as simple as possible, we do not model the debt repayment.
+Any of a variety of fiscal rules could be imposed for the period following our short period of interest, but we did not want to choose any particular fiscal rule in order to avoid making a choice that has little consequence for our key question.
+Advocates of alternative fiscal rules likely already have intuitions about how such rules’ economic consequences differ, but those consequences—under our partial equilibrium analysis—will be similar for all three policies we consider.
+Alternative choices of fiscal rules will therefore not affect the ranking of policies that is our principal concern.10

 2.3 Aggregate demand effects

-C is the level of consumption in the steady state.
-Idiosyncratic income in the aggregate demand extension is multiplied by AD (Ct) :
+where ˜C is the level of consumption in the steady state.
+Idiosyncratic income in the aggregate demand extension is multiplied by AD(Ct):

 The series yAD,i,t is then used for each consumer’s budget constraint.